-2019 PTC LEADERSHIP TEAM
+2020 PTC LEADERSHIP TEAM

-Laura Gailey Moul - Vice President
+Laura Gailey Moul - President

 Ed Schmiech - Secretary

-Over the past 6 years I have enjoyed the many benefits of Pittsburgh Triathlon Club membership, the most important being the opportunity to befriend many fun and inspirational people who share a love for the triathlon lifestyle.
+My love for the sport of triathlon started with my first sprint triathlon at Moraine State Park in 1983 and continues today as an active member of the Pittsburgh Triathlon Club for the past 8 years!
+The Pittsburgh Triathlon Club has provided me the privilege to meet many fun and inspirational people who share a love for the triathlon lifestyle.
 My PTC friends have become trusted training partners and have inspired me to challenge myself far beyond what I would have ever done on my own.

 Dustin Wehler - Treasurer